That might logically be one apt adjective relevant to the parameters of so-called “non-attorney fee splitting” in California.

 Not all matters involving fee splitting are as clear, though.
 Sometimes the line between a third party’s assisting a lawyer and that party actually engaging in the practice of law can be blurry.
 The State Bar acknowledges that.
 A recent article on the subject matter notes that California legal regulators are presently considering approval of fee splitting “in certain circumstances.”

-We underscore the complexity that often attaches in attorney disciplinary matters before the bar on our website at the Century Law Group.
+We underscore the complexity that often attaches in attorney disciplinary matters before the bar on our website at the Century Law Group, LLP.
 Our attorneys provide proven and aggressive license-defense representation to California lawyers from multiple legal offices spanning the state.

 We welcome contacts to the firm and the opportunity to work diligently on behalf of diverse and valued professional license holders facing challenges from regulatory authorities.